ggozad/behaving/README.rst

 Let us assume the following (coming from a real example) scenario. `Crypho`_, is an online messaging/sharing site that provides users with end-to-end encrypted real-time communications. `behaving` was written to help test Crypho.

+You can see the test in action on video `here <http://vimeo.com/62777458/>`_.

 In Crypho, to invite somebody in a *space* the invitee has to share a token with an invitor, so both can verify each other's identity.

 ::

     Feature: Frodo invites Gandalf to The Shire space

+        Given state "the-shire"

         Scenario: Frodo invites Gandalf to The Shire

             Given "Gandalf" as the persona
             When I log in

+Before the scenarios start, the custom step `Given state "the-shire"` executes.
+This preloads the db with data sets up the server etc. Then the scenario executes:

-Here, first Gandalf logs in.
+First Gandalf logs in.
 The step `Given "Gandalf" as the persona`, fires up a browser that belongs to the persona Gandalf.
 The following step, `When I log in` is a custom step defined as follows:

 ::